 What is smallpox?

-Smallpox is a serious, contagious, and sometimes deadly disease caused by the variola virus.
+Smallpox was a serious, contagious, and sometimes deadly disease caused by the variola virus.
 Smallpox outbreaks occurred for thousands of years, but the disease was eliminated from the world after a successful vaccination campaign.
 People with smallpox had a fever and a distinctive skin rash.
 Although most people with smallpox recovered, about three out of every ten people with the disease died.

 Who gets smallpox?

-The last case of smallpox in the United States was in 1949.
-The last natural case in the world occurred in Somalia in 1977.
-Routine vaccinations among the American public against smallpox stopped in 1972.
 Except for laboratory stockpiles, the variola virus that causes smallpox has been eliminated.
 Because of concern that the variola virus might be used as an agent of bioterrorism, even one case of confirmed smallpox would constitute an international public health emergency.

 How is smallpox spread?